jungjo/assignment1/bio.md

 Hobbies: Going outdoors, watching movies, reading books, and playing video games.
+My favorite video game of all time is Dota (Defense of the ancients).
 I also love to hang out with my kitty and girlfriend whenever I can :).

 Program Background: